-In oral or maxillofacial trauma patients, careful evaluation by a veterinarian specialized in dentistry and oral and maxillofacial surgery allows a surgical plan to be designed to preserve blood supply, restore normal occlusion, repair damaged soft tissues and realign broken bones.
+In oral or maxillofacial trauma patients, careful evaluation by a veterinarian specialized in dentistry and oral and maxillofacial surgery allows a surgical plan to be designed to preserve blood supply, restore normal occlusion, repair damaged soft tissues and realign broken bones with reconstruction as appropriate.

 Animal Dental Clinic provides a wide variety of oral and maxillofacial surgery services including oral laceration repairs, stabilization of avulsed teeth, reconstructive surgery as well as maxillo-mandibular fracture repair.